ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-llowing are ental)lihprt weighte Of
-esrioue snides of produce anil the rates by
-&#x27; Vrlii h they pllguld be bought and suld.
 A btiahel ol wheat, sixty ponnda.
 Of ehelled corn, filly-nix pounds.
 Of tforn on the cob, seventy pounds.